Funded Startups in Rotterdam

 Frequently asked

-Which Rotterdam round is the disclosed size outlier, and how does it compare to the rest of the list?
+What is the largest disclosed round in Rotterdam here, and how extreme is it versus the rest of the disclosed amounts?

-How concentrated are deal dates in the most recent window of rounds shown?
+How concentrated are rounds temporally in the most recent window of this list?

 Know which startups just got funded.
 Every week.